 Photocentric's resin range is formulated for high dimensional accuracy, fine detail, and minimal warpage.
 These resins are ideal for parts that must hold their shape under stress or heat.
-Photocentric's rigid range like Hard Black and HighTemp DL401 offers the best accuracy, offering excellent green strength and low shrinkage - perfect for large or intricate parts.
+Photocentric rigid range like Hard Black and HighTemp DL401 offers the best accuracy our most accurate resin, offering excellent green strength and low shrinkage - perfect for large or intricate parts.
 Other resins in the range provide different balances of stiffness, surface finish, and durability to suit a variety of applications.